Skip to content

 New Builders

-If you never built using Xcode, then after successfully performing the Add Identifiers Action, you will see the six items listed under NAME in the table below with the associated IDENTIFIER information, where your Developer ID replaces the TEAMID in the identifier.
+If you never built using Xcode, then after the Add Identifiers Action, you will see the six items under NAME in the table below with the associated IDENTIFIER information.
+Your Developer ID replaces the TEAMID in the identifier.

 Previous Xcode Builders

-If you have built Loop using Xcode, then at least the Loop identifier will appear as XC com.TEAMID.loopkit.Loop under the NAME column.
-There may be other differences in the NAME column, but key off what you see under the IDENTIFIER column of the table.
-Only the six listed in the table below are of interest when building Loop.
+Because you built the Loop app using Xcode, then the NAME associated with at least the Loop identifier will appear as XC com.TEAMID.loopkit.Loop under the NAME column.
+Ignore the NAME column and key off what you see under the IDENTIFIER column of the table.
+Only the six listed in the table below need to appear when building Loop 3.

 Table with Name and Identifier for Loop 3